michael105/rinit/README.md

 /etc/rinit/rd.run is sent SIGTERM, when not responding SIGKILL, and after it's termination
 /etc/rinit/3 is executed.
+`3` is currently a script, which scans /etc/rinit/rc.shutdown and executes all scripts starting with S.

-For a shutdown do "killall init", for a reboot "killall -s SIGINT init" (or Ctrl-Alt-Del) (Or use the programs 'halt' and 'reboot').
+For a shutdown do "killall init", for a reboot "killall -s SIGINT init" (or Ctrl-Alt-Del) (Or use the included programs 'halt' and 'reboot').

 When sent SIGQUIT, the currently running stage is signalled with SIGTERM.
 When the currently running stages are either 1 or 2, when the processes exit,